Tinks18/ROckPaperScissors/README.md

   - This page will allow the user to get Information.
   - The user will be able see :
   - The Computer choice.
-  - The User choice.
+  - The Player choice.
   - The Result section displays the result of the game.
-  - The Score section gives the user scores based the game out come.
+  - The Score section gives the Player scores based on the game out come.
-  - 1000 points for a win ,500 for a Draw, and 0 points for Loss.
+  - Player gets 1000 points for a win ,500 for a Draw, and 0 points for Loss.

     ![Information](https://github.com/Tinks18/ROckPaperScissors/blob/main/assets/images/Information-min%20.jpg)